Yu Zidi: 2025 season

-At the national championships in China in May 2025, Yu swam the 200m individual medley with a time of 2:10.63, winning the silver medal and setting the record for the fastest time ever for a 12-year-old in that discipline.
-Based on her results at the national championship, she was chosen to participate in the 2025 World Aquatics Championships.
+In May 2025, at the age of 12, Yu participated in the Chinese National Swimming Championships.
+In the 200 m individual medley, Yu swam with a time of 2:10.63, winning the silver and easily clearing the World Aquatics "A" standard needed to qualify for the World Championships.
+She also set the record for the fastest time ever for a 12-year-old in that discipline.
+In the 200 m butterfly, Yu delivered a performance of 2:06.83 to win gold and qualify for the World Championships.
+In the 400 m individual medley, Yu crushed a lifetime best of 4:35.53 to take the gold and easily clear the World Aquatics "A" standard.

+Based on her results at the Chinese Nationals, Yu was chosen to participate in the World Championships.
 While World Aquatics typically requires swimmers to be 14 years old to attend, Yu was eligible because her times met the association's "A" standard.
 Following this, she attracted worldwide media coverage, including comparisons to young champion swimmers Summer McIntosh (who won gold at the World Championships at 15), Katie Ledecky (who won Olympic gold at 15), and Kyoko Iwasaki (who won Olympic gold at 14).
 She is the second-youngest swimmer to ever appear at the World Aquatics Championships, after Bahrain's Alzain Tareq, who debuted at age 10 at the 2015 edition.